adelattia/fizzbuzz-rest-api/README.md

 ## Conclusions

-I've tried 2 implementations, one straightforwad using the modulo (%) and one I thought it will be way more optimized since I thought modulo operation is expensive
+I've tried 2 implementations, one straightforwad using the modulo (%) and one without modulo since it is an expensive operation

-It turned out that both have almost the same performance

 => to try the benchmark :